Action Learning Inspiration

 Brain changes based on your behavior and your environment

-Professor of clinical neuropsychology Margriet Sitskoorn says that people can adapt their brains to their environment.
-But that the person or team needs to be able to do this themselves.
+Professor of clinical neuropsychology Margriet Sitskoorn indicates that humans can adapt their brains to the environment.
+But that the person or team must give direction to this themselves.

 You'll get an answer to that in 1.31 minutes with watching this introduction on the relationship between brain and behavior by Margriet Sitskoorn.